themarkappleby/Guidedog/README.md

 1. Run `bower install guidedog --save` (recommended) OR clone the Guidedog repo and add it to your project.
 1. Add a new page to your project where Guidedog will live.
 On that page:
-1. Load your project's main CSS file (Guidedog assumes you're concatenating your CSS)
+1. Load your project's CSS file(s)
 1. Load jQuery (Guidedog is a jQuery plugin)
 1. Load guidedog.min.js and guidedog.css
 1. Initialize Guidedog.
 Note your project's javascript file(s) needs to be loaded in Guidedog's callback function to avoid timing conflicts (see below)